airbnb/backpack/README.md

+## This project is deprecated and no longer being maintained.

     ______            _                     _      _        |
     | ___ \          | |                   | |    (_)       |  A pack of UI components for Backbone projects.
     | |_/ / __ _  ___| | ___ __   __ _  ___| | __  _ ___    |  Grab your backpack and enjoy the Views.